tfpauly/privacy-proxy/draft-private-access-tokens.md

-The protocol for computing this functionality is divided into sections for each of the participants. {{client-stable-mapping}} describes Client behavior for initating the computation with its per-Client secret, {{issuer-stable-mapping}}
+The protocol for computing this functionality is divided into sections for each of the participants. {{client-stable-mapping}} describes Client behavior for initiating the computation with its per-Client secret, {{mediator-stable-mapping}}
+describes Mediator behavior for verifying Client requests, {{issuer-stable-mapping}}
-describes Issuer behavior for computing the mapping with its per-Origin secret, and {{mediator-stable-mapping}} describes Mediator behavior for verifying Client requests and computing the mapping output.
+describes Issuer behavior for computing the mapping with its per-Origin secret, and {{mediator-output-stable-mapping}} describes the final Mediator step for computing the mapping output.

 ### Client Behavior {#client-stable-mapping}